G-Wagen Coil Springs / Suspension Kit by THOR Motorworks

 NOTE for AMG owners or performance enhanced vehicles (in particular):

 For those considering THOR springs for your AMG models, the G55, G63 and G65 in particular, there will be a performance tradeoff between street driveability and performance and offroad performance.
 The AMG models are designed with slightly lower and stiffer springs to lower center of gravity and to resist the power these AMG engines produce.
 They are essentially 5,000 pound suv sports cars.
 Installing taller offroad springs will increase ground clearance for rocks and obstacles by raising the vehicle and its center of gravity.
 Offroad springs are also a little softer for better offroad performance and articulation than the original AMG springs.
-Therefore, THOR 60mm offroad springs will not be able to counterbalance the high engine power output as well as the original springs.
-This is a tradeoff that increases offroad performance and decreases on-road performance.
+Therefore, THOR Springs will not be able to counterbalance the high engine power output as well as the original springs.
+This is a tradeoff that increases off road performance and decreases on-road performance.
 However, there is only so much that can be done with the springs.
 Complimenting your THOR springs with any of the adjustable shocks we offer will help fine tune your suspension for your particular needs and driving style.
-FOX shox are some of the best all around adjustable and the Kings will offer the most stiffness in the highest setting for on-road performance.
+FOX Shox are an excellent choice of shocks for street comfort, but perform well off road too.
+Kings shocks perform a little bit better off road, but are not bad for street comfort as well.
+They are an improvement over the stock shocks.
+Viking prefers FOX for street comfort.
+Both can be adjusted to offer the most stiffness in the highest setting for on-road performance.

 Recommended additions to complete your suspension lift: